lionelpere/azure-devops-repository-backup/README.md

         -e DEVOPS_ORG_URL=`YOUR_ORGANISATION_URL`
-        -e RETENTION_IN_DAYS=7 # Will delete all files older than 7 days in the backup directory -e DRY_RUN=true # Will create a dummy file instead of cloning the repository lionelpere/azure-devops-repository-backup
+        -e RETENTION_IN_DAYS=7 # Will delete all files older than 7 days in the backup directory -e DRY_RUN=true # Will create a dummy file instead of cloning the repository -e WIKI=true # If you want also backup the Wiki structure of the projects lionelpere/azure-devops-repository-backup